 Indeed, it is very complex all that ... and that is why we will simplify everything for you!
 What is important to understand is that the primary purpose of a cleaner is to remove sebum residues, bacteria and dirt.
 It does not matter its shape, smell or price.
 It sounds obvious, but in this complicated cosmetic world, it's better to remember it.
 The cleaners are built for the majority, on the same basis.
 What changes are the ingredients used to build this base.

-The crucial component is the surfactant used.
-In addition to cleaning, it is mainly him who is responsible for the softness of the product.
+The crucial constituent is the surfactant used.
+In addition to cleaning, it is mainly him who is responsible for the sweetness of the product.
 Some surfactants are softer than others and should therefore be preferred.
-The soap in bar (or bread) is super nice, it makes vintage, it foams, it generally smells good, but it is the majority of the time, too irritating.
+The bar soap (or bread) is super beautiful, it is vintage, it foam, it usually feels good, but it is the majority of the time, too irritating.
 The problem is that its content is very alkaline.
-Its pH is generally between 8 and 10 (while the skin has a pH of about 5.5) and its use increases that of the skin and irritates its protective barrier.
+Its pH is generally between 8 and 10 (while the skin has a pH of approximately 5.5) and its use increases that of the skin and irritates its protective barrier.

 The cleaning bars wanted to solve the problem by removing from their product the ingredients that made the soap too alkaline and changing the manufacturing process.
 It was a nice idea!
 The problem is that the majority uses to keep the bar cleaner, ingredients that are irritating, in addition to being difficult to rinse.
 Personally, I stay away from bar soaps, except to decorate or leave a good smell in the bathroom.
 However, it is a choice I make, and I respect certain members of my family who persist in using them!